UltraEngine/Documentation/CPP/Vertex.md

 # Vertex

 This class stores properties for a single mesh vertex.
+THe minimal amount of data is efficiently packed into a small structure in order to maximize speed.

 ## Properties